 When your name is called, proceed across the stage to where the outstanding professor is standing.
 At that point, please turn and face the audience so that the hood can be placed over your head.
 If you are tall, it would be helpful for you to remove your cap.

 Proceed to the diploma case table.
-Dean Michaels will present you with a diploma case.
-Note that actual diplomas will be mailed using the address you have provided on your Hooding Form.
+Dean Davies will present you with a diploma case.
+Note that actual diplomas will be mailed to your permanent address. you can update your address on Buckeye Link.
 A photographer will take your photograph as you receive your diploma case.

 Do not feel rushed as you walk across the stage.
 The person reading the names will establish a comfortable pace.